soulfresh/react-website-template/src/services/graphql-service/mocks/index.md

 hit the Example API Service class (this will be the case everywhere except integration tests).
-In those cases, you should pass the data returned by `generate` through one of the `fromExampleGraph` transform methods in order to get the same shape of data returned by the Example API Service.
+In those cases, you should pass the data returned by `generate` through one of the `fromGraphQL` transform methods in order to get the same shape of data returned by the Example API Service.

 ```js